investindex/Funds/README.md

 ## Example portfolio

 These examples are for a hypothetical married couple, both age 35 and earning income, who rent their residence and have no debt.
 Their combined liquid net worth is $40,000 plus $10,000 in a Roth IRA one of them has contributed to.
 In the complex version, they keep $20,000 in cash and bonds and the remainder in stocks.
 Some indices are duplicated, because their taxable brokerage account and Roth IRA must be separate.
-When duplication was needed, I took the opportunity to select different funds, in order to average across differences in implementation (QUAL/VFQY; VBR/FISVX; ISVL/AVDV).
+When duplication was needed, I took the opportunity to select different funds, in order to average across differences in implementation.
 In the simple version, they keep about $20,800 in cash and bonds and the remainder in stocks.
-Only three funds are used, instead of 14.
+Only three funds are used, instead of 16.
+They illustrate two ends of a spectrum of complexity: many people would choose an intermediate number of funds.

 &nbsp;